Literary and colloquial readings: Mandarin

-Literary readings in Modern Standard Mandarin are usually native pronunciations more conservative than colloquial readings.
-This is because they reflect readings from before Beijing was the capital, e.g. from the Ming Dynasty.
+Literary readings in modern Standard Chinese are usually native pronunciations more conservative than colloquial readings.
+This is because they reflect readings from before Beijing was the capital, e.g. from the Ming dynasty.
 Most instances where there are different literary and colloquial readings occur with characters that have entering tones.
-Among those are primarily literary readings that have not been adopted into the Beijing dialect before the Yuan Dynasty.
+Among those are primarily literary readings that have not been adopted into the Beijing dialect before the Yuan dynasty.
 Colloquial readings of other regions have also been adopted into the Beijing dialect, a major difference being that literary readings are usually adopted with the colloquial readings.
-Some of the differences between the national standards of Taiwanese Mandarin and mainland Chinese Pǔtōnghuà are due to the fact that Putonghua tends to adopt colloquial readings for a character while Guoyu tends to adopt a literary reading.
+Some of the differences between the Standard Chinese of Taiwan and the mainland are due to the fact that Putonghua tends to adopt colloquial readings for a character while Guoyu tends to adopt a literary reading.

 Examples of literary readings adopted into the Beijing dialect:

 Examples of colloquial readings adopted into the Beijing dialect: